Lernstick/glados/howtos/ldap-ssl.md

 	openssl s_client -showcerts -connect hostname:636

-where `hostname` denotes the FQDN of the LDAP server (that occures equally in the certificate file) and `636` is the ldaps port number.
-You should observe a output like the following if the certificate was trusted:
+where `hostname` denotes the FQDN of the LDAP server (that occures equally in the certificate file) and `636` is the LDAPS port number.
+You should observe an output like the following if the certificate was trusted:

 	CONNECTED(00000003)
 	[...]